Diamonds Museum Amsterdam

 I did have some fun, of course, as I went to the Diamond Museum with a friend and she helped me pick out some pretty sweet bling to take a photo with.

 I tend to think diamonds are themselves a bit of a bad joke, the worldwide desire for which is the result more of extremely well run marketing campaigns than any sort of real inherent value.

-The rest of the time, though, was mostly just the folks at Coster Diamonds doing their best to convince a room full of people (with the door locked, no less!) how good a deal they could get at factory prices.
+The rest of the time, though, was mostly just the folks at Coster Diamonds doing their best to convince a room full of people (with the door to the room locked, no less!) how good a deal they could get at factory prices.

-I visited the Diamond Museum and Coster Diamonds Factory while I was doing some photography jobs for GetYourGuide.
+I visited the Diamond Museum of Amsterdam and Coster Diamonds Factory while I was doing some professiona; photography jobs for GetYourGuide.
 The Coster Factory is free.
 If after reading this you’re still keen to visit the Diamond Museum, check out GYG’s Amsterdam Diamond Museum tour.